boagroup/Tech-Assignment-1-Merge-Conflicts/README.md

 >
 > — Bartosz Biryło

-And you can write in-line code like this: `console.log("Very important code");` In-line means it's located inside regular text.
+And you can write in-line code like this: `console.log("Very crappy code");` In-line means it's located inside regular text.

 Markdown has URL support; here is [a link to my GitHub profile](https://github.com/Roman-Octavian).